compas-dev/compas_slicer/docs/examples/05_non_planar_slicing_on_custom_base.rst

 ************************************

 In this example we describe the process of non-planar slicing of a mesh, generating paths that are an offset to its custom base.
-We are using the ScalarFieldSlicer, which generates paths as contours of a scalar field defined on every vertex of the mesh.
+We are using the ``ScalarFieldSlicer`` cleass, which generates paths as contours of a scalar field defined on every vertex of the mesh.
 In this case we create a scalar field with the distance of each vertex from the custom base.

 .. figure:: figures/05_scalar_field_slicing.PNG